 First-year students interested in a single room might consider Burton-Judson and International House as they are primarily single-room residence halls.
 There are traditionally fewer than twenty single room spaces for freshmen in Snell-Hitchcock and Granville-Grossman Residential Commons and these residence halls will have mostly double rooms available to first-year students.
 First year students assigned to Max Palevsky will be housed in double suites.
 Stony Island is comprised of apartments, where students typically share a bedroom with one other person.

 All of the Houses are co-ed; a few have single-sex floors.
 If it is important for you to live on an all-male or all-female floor, please make your preference very clear on your housing application.

 There are three communal bathroom options available in each House: men, women, and all gender.
 Students may use the communal bathroom that is consistent with their gender identity.

 Residence Halls with in-suite bathrooms or apartment units do not have gender designations.

 Some communities (not all) may also have single-user bathrooms.
 Single-user bathrooms do not have gender designations.

 Students are entered into the housing assignment queue based on the date of payment of their enrollment deposit.
 The overwhelming majority of students find that they are happy in the House to which they are assigned.
-Those who are not may work with their Resident Heads and the staff in the College Housing office to arrange to move during the room-change period after the Autumn quarter has begun.
+Those who are not may work with their Resident Heads and the staff in the Housing & Residence Life office to arrange to move during the room-change period after the Autumn quarter has begun.